spdx/spdx-license-diff/DEVELOPERS.md

  1. All js-files in the root of the `./app/scripts` directory
  2. All css-,scss- and less-files in the root of the `./app/styles` directory

-The main logic is in `/app/scripts/background.js`, `/app/scripts/contentscript.js` and `app/scripts/worker.js`.
+The main logic is in `/app/scripts/background.js` (service worker), `/app/scripts/contentscript.js` and `app/scripts/worker.js` (web workers via offscreen document).

+**Note**: This extension uses Manifest V3 with an offscreen document architecture for web workers.
+The `/app/scripts/offscreen.js` file manages worker lifecycle and message forwarding between the service worker and web workers.

 ## Adding dependencies